Skip to content

 What can we say about those points which control the border of the ellipsoid’s projection image?

-Guideline from the 3-dimensional geometry
+Guideline from 3-dimensional geometry

 Move the (x,z) plane along the y-axis.
-Clearly, our critical point on the ellipsoid is one for which the z-coordinate takes a maximum value – depending on the varying x-, y-values.
+Clearly, our critical point on the ellipsoid is one for which the z-coordinate takes a maximum value – depending on the varying x– and y-values.
 This means, we look for an extremum of z as a function of (x,y)-values, i.e. for an extremum of the function z(x,y).

-The tangential plane at this special point has a normal vector parallel to the z-axis.
-This vector defining the tangential plane ist therefore orthogonal to the y-axis, which in turn defines the projection plane.
 Now, let us look at a different CCS, which has x– and z-axis rotated by an angle in the plane orthogonal to the y-axis.
 Then the same argument as above holds.
 Thus, we get all points of the border of the projection image by looking at those points on the ellipsoid whose tangent planes have a normal vector which is orthogonal to the projection direction given by ey.

 The n-dimensional case

-The argumentation in the general case is basically the same.
-You just have to replace the projection “plane” by projection “sub-space” and the tangent plane by a tangential subspace.
-We consider the direction of an ek ⊥ ep and its coordinate axis.
+We now consider the direction of another base vector ekep and its coordinate axis.
 The projection of points on the ellipsoid E into the sub-space with vectors orthogonal to ep have varying xk-values.
 We look at that part of the (n-1)-dim ellipsoid for which the xk-values are positive.
 We interpret a coordinate value xk as a function of all other coordinates xk = xk (x1, …,xk-1, k+1, ..xn).
 Again, the point on the ellipsoid determining a border point on the projection image P(E) with maximum xk-value is given by an extremal value of xk.
-Let us call the vector to such a “tangential” point (with respect to ep) on the ellipsoid xtp,k ∈ E. Then we have
+Let us call the vector to such a “tangential” point (with respect to ep) on the ellipsoid xtp,kE.
+Then we have

 The gradient of a function Fn (x1, …xn) which produces the ellipsoid as a contour surface should have a direction parallel to ek and thus orthogonal to ep.
 Why can we claim this in the multidimensional case?